ry6969/Palayok/README.md

 ---

 ### 3. Polymorphism ༉‧₊˚.
-The `CookingMode` interface can be implemented as either `ReadOnlyMode` or `RealTimeMode`.
-The app calls the same `startCooking()` method regardless of which mode is active — each mode just handles it differently under the hood.
-It also uses the `Recipe Aware Screen’s` Set Recipe mechanism, allowing its child components (both interactive and read-only screens) to implement their own version of setting the recipe based on their specific behavior and requirements.
+The `RecipeAwareScreen` base class serves as the polymorphic foundation, with child screens (`InteractiveCookingScreen` and `ReadOnlyCookingScreen`) inheriting and overriding the `SetRecipe()` method to implement their own specific behavior.
+When ModeScreen navigates to either screen, the same `SetRecipe()` call is made — but each screen handles recipe initialization differently based on its mode requirements. `InteractiveCookingScreen` prepares step-by-step interactive elements, while `ReadOnlyCookingScreen` displays the complete recipe view.
+The app doesn't need to know which child class is active; it simply calls the base method, and each implementation takes care of itself.

 > *Same pan, different technique.
 You can boil, fry, or simmer — the stove doesn't care.
 It just provides the heat.*

-3. Polymorphism ༉‧₊˚.
-The RecipeAwareScreen base class serves as the polymorphic foundation, with child screens (InteractiveCookingScreen and ReadOnlyCookingScreen) inheriting and overriding the SetRecipe() method to implement their own specific behavior.
-When ModeScreen navigates to either screen, the same SetRecipe() call is made — but each screen handles recipe initialization differently based on its mode requirements.
-InteractiveCookingScreen prepares step-by-step interactive elements, while ReadOnlyCookingScreen displays the complete recipe view.
-The app doesn't need to know which child class is active; it simply calls the base method and each implementation takes care of itself.

 ---